🐶

 For authentication, a custom HTTP header is used, x-pupcloud-pwd.
 Be sure that the reverse proxy passes it untouched.

-We'll show here how to integrate with two popular solutions, Caddy and NGINX.
+We'll show here how to integrate with two popular solutions, and .

 Caddy